Tenderly/vnet-github-action/README.md

 [![GitHub release](https://img.shields.io/github/release/Tenderly/vnet-github-action.svg?style=flat-square)](https://github.com/Tenderly/vnet-github-action/releases/latest)
 [![GitHub marketplace](https://img.shields.io/badge/marketplace-tenderly--virtual--testnet-blue?logo=github&style=flat-square)](https://github.com/marketplace/actions/tenderly-virtual-testnet)

-The `Tenderly/vnet-github-action` automates Virtual TestNet provisioning for smart contract CI/CD pipelines.
+The `Tenderly/vnet-github-action` automates provisioning of [Virtual TestNets](https://docs.tenderly.co/virtual-testnets) for smart contract CI/CD pipelines.
+Virtual TestNets are testing and staging infrsatructure with built [mainnet State Sync](https://docs.tenderly.co/virtual-testnets/state-sync), [Unlimited Faucet](https://docs.tenderly.co/virtual-testnets/unlimited-faucet), [Debugger](https://docs.tenderly.co/debugger), and [Public Block Explorer](https://docs.tenderly.co/virtual-testnets/testnet-explorer)

 This action creates a new Virtual TestNet from your configuration and exposes its RPC URLs through environment variables, enabling automated testing and staging environments for your protocols.

 This action enables:

-- **Continuous Integration**: Run your Hardhat tests against a forked network and use Tenderly debugger and Simulator to fix issues
+- **Continuous Integration with Hardhat**: Run your Hardhat tests against a forked network and use Tenderly debugger and Simulator to fix issues
-- **Protocol Staging**: Deploy and stage your protocols in an isolated, mainnet-like environment
+- **Protocol Staging with Hardhat and Foundry**: Deploy and stage your protocols in an isolated, mainnet-like environment
-- **Contract Staging**: Use dedicated Virtual TestNets as staging environments for contract development
+- **Contract Staging with Hardhat and Foundry**: Use dedicated Virtual TestNets as staging environments for contract development
-- **Block Explorer Access**: Built-in block explorer for verifying staged contracts
-- **State Synchronization**: Optional state sync between your staging environment and production networks

 ## Quick Start

-Basic Virtual TestNet setup for staging environments with explorer and state sync.
-This example shows how to fork Ethereum mainnet with a custom chain ID, enable the block explorer for contract verification, and keep the testnet state in sync with mainnet:
+This example shows how to fork Ethereum mainnet with a custom chain ID, enable the Public Block Explorer, and keep the testnet state in sync with mainnet.

+After the step `Setup Virtual TestNet` you can access the RPC URL from `TENDERLY_TESTNET_ID`, `TENDERLY_ADMIN_RPC_URL`, and `TENDERLY_FOUNDRY_VERIFICATION_URL`.

+### Step 1: Get Access key and project name

+1. Get your [Tenderly access key](https://docs.tenderly.co/account/projects/how-to-generate-api-access-token) and place it in Github Action Secrets under **`TENDERLY_ACCESS_KEY`**.
+2. Place the [project name and account name](https://docs.tenderly.co/account/projects/account-project-slug) in Github Action environment variables under **`TENDERLY_PROJECT_NAME`** and **`TENDERLY_ACCOUNT_NAME`** respectively.
+3. Create the file `.github/workflows/ci.yaml` and use the starter action configuration below.
+4. Commit, push, and check your action execution.

 ```yaml
 name: Smart Contract CI